mikhail-ram/ActivityDetection/README.md

-# Activity Recognition using MobileNetGRU
+# Activity Recognition using MobileNetv2 and GRU

 ![Training](training.png)